vjacquet/WmcSoft/README.md

             return Tokenize(self, new CharTokenizer(separator));
         }

-- Extensions methods yielding `IEnumerable<T>` should check the arguments and the return the result from an unguarded version.
+- Extensions methods yielding `IEnumerable<T>` should check the arguments and then return the result from an unguarded version.
-  The unguarded version might be called separately and the verification of the arguments will not be defered until the start of the enumeration.
+  The unguarded version might be called separately from other places and the verification of the arguments will not be defered until the start of the enumeration.

         static IEnumerable<T> UnguardedBackwards<T>(IReadOnlyList<T> source) {
             for (int i = source.Count - 1; i >= 0; i--) {